JustinGOSSES/satellite-image-deep-learning-visual-explorer/about/index.md

 #### Acknowledgements
 This project started with <a href="https://software.llnl.gov/">Lawerence Livermore National Laboratory's Software Portal</a> and hacked it into something more reusable as a template that could be rebuilt a script that found where to look by scrapping a markdown file for GitHub links.
 Greatful for all their work that I can build a tiny bit on in a slightly different direction!

+All the data is sourced via the GitHub API based on repositories found programmatically on `Cole, R. M. satellite-image-deep-learning. https://github.com/robmarkcole/satellite-image-deep-learning`